Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 Notes:

-- Technically you could take a SC written in ink! and deploy it to any WASM-powered blockchain.
+- Technically you could take a SC written in ink! and deploy it to any Wasm-powered blockchain.
   - in practice not that straight-forward.
 - ink! is closely tied to the larger Substrate framework.
 - Substrate is a framework for developing customized blockchain runtimes from composable pallets.